Eddaoust/wp-eddst-theme/wp-content/themes/eddst-portfolio/README.md

         * Add custom field
         * Key: article_link
         * Value: add data like following example using ' + ' as delimiter: ```Url + HTML code of font awesome or text```

+## Contact section

+* The mail is send to the admin email

 ## Infos